superrcoop/stashit/README.md

 `$ pip install -r requirements.txt`

+This app is configured with `heroku pg:psql`.
-Ensure that PostgreSQL database is set up and create your database.
-Change the database URI (located in `__init__.py`)
+To test locally,Ensure that [PostgreSQL](https://www.postgresql.org) is installed and running and configure the database URI located in `__init__.py`

-Initilise the database
+Initilise the database:

 `$ python flaskmigrations.py db init`

-Migrate the database
+Migrate the database:

 `$ python flaskmigrations.py db migrate`

-Upgrade
+Upgrade the database:

 `$ python flaskmigrations.py db upgrade`